tari-project/rfcs/src/RFC-0131_Mining.md

 #### RandomX

-This will be merge mined with Monero and MUST follow all Monero consensus rules with the following for Tari.
-The Monero coinbase transaction MUST contain the Tari mining hash in the extra field.
+Monero blocks that are merge-mining Tari MUST include the Tari mining hash in the extra field of the Monero coinbase transaction.

 Tari also imposes the following consensus rules:
 - The `seed_hash` MUST only be used for 3000 blocks, after which a block MUST be discarded if it's used again.